 Ideologies, policies, and social complexity

 The approach to social and historical research that I favor is one that pays attention to the heterogeneity and contingency of social processes.
-It advises that social and historical researchers should disaggregate the large patterns they start with and try to identify the multiple underlying mechanisms, causes, motivations, movements, and contingencies that came together …
+It advises that social and historical researchers should disaggregate the large patterns they start with and try to identify the multiple underlying mechanisms, causes, motivations, movements, and contingencies that came together to …

 Menon and Callender on the physics of phase transitions